mentalvenom/Aimbot/README.md

 # Aimbot
-Current Commands:/n
+Current Commands:<br />
-&help - Brings up this message /n
+&help - Brings up this message <br />
-&src - The source code for the bot /n
+&src - The source code for the bot <br />
 &log - The bots audit log